 What is the Cash Flow to Debt Ratio?

 The cash flow to debt ratio is a coverage ratio that compares the cash flow that a business generates to its total debt.
-The cash flow used is usually the cash flow from operations, although using unlevered free cash flow is also a viable option.
+The cash flow most commonly used to calculate the ratio is the cash flow from operations, although using unlevered free cash flow is also a viable option.

 Some businesses may opt to use their EBITDA number in the calculation.
-However, this is not recommended since EBITDA takes into account new inventory purchases, which may take a long time to be sold and generate cash flow.
+However, this is not recommended, since EBITDA takes into account new inventory purchases that may take a long time to be sold and generate cash flow.

 How to Calculate the Cash Flow to Debt Ratio

-The cash flow to debt ratio is calculated by dividing the business’ cash flow from operations by its total debt:
+The ratio is calculated by dividing the business’ cash flow from operations by its total debt:

 The cash flow to debt ratio is expressed as a percentage, but can also be expressed in years by dividing 1 by the ratio.
 This would tell us how many years it would take the business to pay off all of its debt if it were to devote all cash flow generated from operations to repaying debt.

-For example, if a company’s cash flow to debt ratio is 20%, then it could, theoretically, pay off all its outstanding debt in five years.
+For example, if a company’s ratio is 20%, then it could, theoretically, pay off all its outstanding debt in five years.

 1 divided by 0.2 = 5